 Case StudyWeb Portal

-OneView - A customer portal for an IT managed service provider
+OneView - A customer portal for a managed IT service provider (MSP)

 Exponential-e are a UK-based IT .
 They came to us during a major digital transformation with an interesting challenge.
 They wanted their operational teams to be able to make use of several business applications in parallel without having to switch between interfaces.
 This would save them substantial time and resource in their day-to-day work.

 They also wanted to make information from the same operational tools accessible to the sales and finance teams.
 Giving other teams direct access to existing operational tools would have incurred significant costs in the form of SaaS software licence fees.

 The solution involved creating an online portal accessible by multiple internal teams, their customers and their partners.

 Consistency and familiarity are key to creating a great user experience.
 Too often business applications neglect these areas.
 A significant portion of our efforts were thus focused on creating a common design language.
 The user-centred design approach we use means the user interface and experience will quickly become familiar across the business.

 - Flexible to allow us the freedom to create a tailored experience

 - Consistent to quickly become familiar and intuitive to users